Welcome to the Western College Development Association Team Page

 Players from other SDSC teams can be borrowed for the WCDA events – up to 5 players per season.

 The WCDA is a premier youth soccer program focused on established, elite clubs delivering consistent, high-quality competition and college readiness services for its members launches today.
 Twenty-four youth soccer clubs across the western United States have formed the Western College Development Association, which debuts this summer with teams representing clubs in Washington, Oregon, California, Arizona, New Mexico, Utah, Nevada and Colorado.

 Consistent High-Level Competition & College Readiness

 A primary objective of the WCDA is to provide consistent high-quality competition and enhanced college readiness opportunities for their elite soccer players.
 The Association will also provide an improved scouting environment for college coaches by bringing all of the teams together for a showcase events 2 -3 times per year.
-The first was held in Las Vegas, Nevada in November, 2010.
-In addition, the WCDA is creating a College Advisory Board composed of coaches from Division I, II and III soccer programs who will provide guidance and direction over the college readiness component of the Association.
+In addition, the WCDA has College Advisory Board composed of coaches from Division I, II and III soccer programs who will provide guidance and direction over the college readiness component of the Association.

 Founding clubs were chosen by the WCDA’s Soccer Advisory Board based on a number of criteria, including a club’s history of elite youth player development and past success in elite competitions.

 The WCDA is a supplemental program, and member teams will continue to play in other leagues, tournaments and State Cup competitions.
 Players will also be able to participate on their high school teams.